Seagate/seagate-exos-x-csi/README.md

 ## Installation

-### Install ISCSI tools and Multipath driver on your node(s)
+### Install iSCSI tools and multipath driver on your nodes

 `iscsid` and `multipathd` must be installed on every node.
 Check the installation method appropriate for your Linux distribution.
+The example below shows steps for Ubuntu Server.

-#### Ubuntu installation procedure
+#### Ubuntu Installation procedure
-- Remove any containers that were running a prior CSI Driver version.
+- Remove any containers that were running an earlier version of the Seagate Exos X CSI Driver.
 - Install required packages:

 ```
     sudo apt update && sudo apt install open-iscsi scsitools multipath-tools -y
 ```
 - Determine if any packages are required for your filesystem (ext3/ext4/xfs) choice and view current support:

 ```
 cat /proc/filesystems
 ```
 - Update /etc/multipath.conf.
 Check docs/iscsi/multipath.conf as a reference
-- Restart MultipathD
+- Restart `multipathd`:

 ```
     service multipath-tools restart
 ```